rtek1000/2.4inch_ESP32-2432S024/README.md

 Sample code can be seen at: [LVGL_Arduino_Example_Int ](https://github.com/rtek1000/2.4inch_ESP32-2432S024/tree/main/1-Demo/Demo_Arduino_LVGL-v9.3.0/2.4inch_ESP32-2432S024/LVGL_Arduino_Example_Int)

+- Note that using the CST820 interrupt pin (INT), it is safer to just read the data once.
+But if false touches occur, it may be interesting to implement some type of filter, such as successive readings, right after the interrupt.

 -----

 This library is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE